idea-iitd/fairfoody/README.md

 # FairFoody: Bringing in Fairness in Food Delivery

-This repository contains official implementation of the algorithms defined in our paper.
+This repository contains official implementation of the algorithms defined in our paper titled Anjali and Rahul Yadav and Ashish Nair and Abhijnan Chakraborty and Sayan Ranu and Amitabha Bagchi, "FairFoody: Bringing in Fairness in Food Delivery", in AAAI, 2022.

 ## Getting Started